Star Trek: The Original Series: Awards

 Eight of its episodes were nominated for one of science-fiction's top awards, the Hugo Award, in the category "Best Dramatic Presentation".
 In 1967, the nominated episodes were "The Naked Time", "The Corbomite Maneuver", and "The Menagerie".
 In 1968, all nominees were Star Trek episodes: "Amok Time", "Mirror, Mirror", "The Doomsday Machine", "The Trouble with Tribbles", and "The City on the Edge of Forever".
 Star Trek won both years for the episodes "The Menagerie" and "The City on the Edge of Forever", respectively.
 In 1968, Star Trek won a special Hugo Award for Dramatic Presentation.
 No episode was named.
 This was the show's 3rd Hugo Award, and 9th Hugo nomination.

 In 1967, Star Trek was also one of the first television programs to receive an NAACP Image Award.

-In 1968, Star Trek's most critically acclaimed episode, "The City on the Edge of Forever," written by Harlan Ellison, won the prestigious Writers Guild of America Award for Best Original Teleplay, although this was for Ellison's original draft script, and not for the screenplay of the episode as it aired.
+In 1968, Star Trek's most critically acclaimed episode, "The City on the Edge of Forever", written by Harlan Ellison, won the prestigious Writers Guild of America Award for Best Original Teleplay, although this was for Ellison's original draft script, and not for the screenplay of the episode as it aired.

 In 1997, "The City on the Edge of Forever" was ranked #92 on TV Guide's 100 Greatest Episodes of All Time.

 In 2004 and 2007, TV Guide ranked Star Trek as the greatest cult show ever.

-In 2013, TV Guide ranked Star Trek as the greatest sci-fi show (along with Star Trek: The Next Generation) and the #12 greatest show of all time.
+In 2013, TV Guide ranked Star Trek as the greatest sci-fi show (along with Star Trek: The Next Generation) and the #12 greatest show of all time, while the Writers Guild of America ranked it #33 on their list of the 101 Best Written TV Series.